Skip to main content

 """Analyze a file and return statistics."""

-from generated.servers.filesystem import read_file
+from generated.mcp.filesystem import read_file

 content = await read_file({"path": file_path})